 Definitely the most colorful out of the examples, this newsletter has lots of graphics and images.
 Instead of writing paragraphs of news and events, they include links in every graphic redirecting the reader to their website.
 By doing this, they increase traffic to their website and cut down on the traditional text-heavy formats of email newsletters.

 Are you inspired to create beautiful church email newsletters?
 Click here to start now for free!

 Church email newsletters 👉 Best & Bad practices

 It’s exciting to start thinking of what you’re gonna put in the church newsletter and imagining layouts and fonts..but before you dive right in and start selecting templates, let’s look at what to do and what NOT to do.

 ✔ Recap sermons

-Use your church newsletter to share a summary of a sermon series or special service, like Easter or Christmas services.
-You can include the bible verse, the main takeaway and mention the pastor.
+Use your church newsletter to share a summary of a sermon series or special services, like Easter or Christmas services.
+You can include the bible verse, the main takeaway, and mention the pastor.
 This works well if you have a multi-campus church with different sermon series.
 It’s also nice as a feature for guest speakers in the church

 ✔ Include interesting content

-✔ Decide with a layout and stick with it
+✔ Decide on a layout and stick with it

 Use the same template for every newsletter, don’t confuse people.
 If you have special features like a member of the worship team on the last page of the newsletter, it should be in the same place for every newsletter.
 If the announcement is on the first page, keep it there.
 Keeping the layout consistent means people know where to find the information, every single time.